enordquist/enordquist.github.io/_teaching/umass-fys.md

 Key topics for the course:
 1. "Think like a scientist"
-  1. Scientific storytelling skills for effective communication
+  * Scientific storytelling skills
-  2. Parse and interpret technical information
+  * Formulate scientific questions
-  3. Formulate scientific quesitons
+  * Conduct mini research projects
-  4. Conduct mini research projects
+  * Assessments included mini-storytelling writings/presentations, and a long final project and presentation
 2. "Hidden cirriculum" of college
-  1. Who are professors?
+  * Who are professors?
-  2. Time-management
+  * Time-management and test-taking skills
-  3. Emotional balance
+  * What resources are available to help students?